Suchada-pae/my-first-project/README.md

                     </div>

-And to make the heading "THE SCRIPT" appear on the screen with uppercase,and font with "Exo", san-serif; I used these codes running on css:
+- To make the heading "THE SCRIPT" appearing on the screen with uppercase and font with "Exo" sans-serif, I used these codes running on CSS:

             h1 {
                 margin-top: 30px;